Marquette vs. Vermont Predictions & Picks - NCAA Tournament First Round

 Marquette Performance Insights

-- The 28.4 rebounds per game Marquette averages rank 333rd in the country, and are 4.3 fewer than the 32.7 its opponents pull down per contest.
+- The 28.4 rebounds per game Marquette averages rank 333rd in the nation, and are 4.3 fewer than the 32.7 its opponents grab per outing.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.